splunk/public-o11y-docs/incident-intelligence/intro-to-incident-intelligence.rst

      - :strong:`With this tool`
      - :strong:`Link to documentation`

-   * - Ingest alerts from Observability Cloud or third-parties.
+   * - Ingest alerts from Observability Cloud or third parties.
      - Alert generation and ingestion
      - See :ref:`ii-ingest-alerts`.